Chipco: Biography

 Chipco was born around 1805 among the Upper Creeks of the Muscogee tribe who lived along the Tallapoosa River in Central Alabama.
 He was born into the Deer Clan through his mother's lineage.
 Chipco's family was part of the Red Sticks faction of the Muscogee.
 The Red Sticks were political traditionalists who militantly opposed both the United States and the adoption of White American cultural practices.
 The Red Sticks were opposed by the "National Creeks" faction of the Muscogee, who instead advocated for allying with the United States and assimilating into White American culture.
 The Red Sticks were defeated by the United States and the National Creeks in the War of 1812 and many of them fled south as refugees to Florida.
 Chipco was part of this wave of refugees at a young age, and after migrating to Florida they soon joined the Seminole tribe who were already living in the area.

-During the First Seminole War in 1818, Chipco's father was killed by Andrew Jackson's troops at a Seminole village along the Suwannee River.
+During the First Seminole War in 1818, Chipco's father was killed by Andrew Jackson's troops at a Seminole village (Bolek's village aka Bowlegs Town) along the Suwannee River.
 His family then went further south and settled along the Peace River.
 Chipco then moved near Tampa Bay, where he would start visiting the newly constructed Fort Brooke to trade.